edgeflip/dispatch/README.md

 Paperboy
 ========

-A simple fork of `django.dispatch` for use as a standalone Python library.
+A simple fork of `django.dispatch` for use as a standalone Python PubSub library.

 Use